aloramiaa/is-a-dev_factory/README.md

 ### Deployment Steps

-#### Option 1: Vercel (Recommended)
+#### Option 1: Render (Recommended)

 1. Fork the repository to your GitHub account
-2. Create a new project in Vercel and link it to your forked repository
+2. Create a new project in Render and link it to your forked repository
-3. Configure the environment variables in the Vercel dashboard
+3. Configure the environment variables in the Render dashboard
 4. Deploy the project

+> **Important:** Vercel does not support this project due to its 10-second serverless function timeout limitation.
+The GitHub API operations required for domain registration often exceed this limit.
+We recommend using Render or another platform with longer serverless function timeouts.

 #### Option 2: Manual Deployment